Nuitka/Nuitka-website/doc/pages/Streaming.rst

 quality issues in the beginning.
 And I don't want to spend a lot of time editing material that might not get watched at all.

-Also Discord will be used for a call-in part.
+Discord will be used for a call-in part.
 I will unmute people and discuss one on one with viewers, live on air, answering questions.

-Also, I have setup OBS with a camera view and my desktop shared, and I expect to be streaming to Youtube on my existing channel that I cleaned up a bit: https://www.youtube.com/c/KayHayen
+And then, I have setup OBS with a camera view and my desktop shared, and I expect to be streaming to Youtube on my existing channel that I cleaned up a bit: https://www.youtube.com/c/KayHayen